-While your nickname doesn't have to be perfect (see the Don't below), it will be visible to customers, so it's a good idea to make it something that won't offend anyone or make them decide not to purchase through you.
+While your nickname doesn't have to be perfect, it will be visible to customers, so it's a good idea to make it something that won't offend anyone or make them decide not to purchase through you.

 - Follow the terms and conditions of any sites you're using.

 If you promote a product on Facebook, Pinterest, Craigslist, or any other site, you must follow their terms and conditions as well as ours.
 We terminate accounts who violate the terms and conditions of other sites to protect our business with those sites.

 Spark is the only ClickBank-endorsed education platform.
 We recommend Spark to all affiliates who want to jump start their career as a ClickBank Affiliate.
 With over 70 unique educational videos and cutting-edge tools, Spark is the best way to shorten the time between now and your first ClickBank paycheck.
 Click here to learn more!

 There are a number of reasons not to spam other people with affiliate promotions.
 ClickBank takes complaints of spamming very seriously, and we will suspend or terminate accounts if we determine that they are associated with spamming.
 Additionally, many websites, social networks, forums, blogs, and Internet Service Providers take reporting of spamming seriously, so you can quickly find yourself banned from popular places to promote products if your promotions are considered to be spam and are reported by others.